 Lab washers can have a glass door or solid door.
 A glass door allows the user to look inside the chamber while a program is running.
 While a solid door does not offer this view, it is the less expensive choice.
 Check to see if the solid door version has a monitoring feature to let you know if a spray arm is blocked, since you won’t be able to visualize it.

 Cycles and Programmability

 Optimum cleaning performance and energy efficiency are both important.
-During the “Purpose” fact finding stage, the analytical grade would have been determined (the degree of cleanliness or the residual contamination which is allowed to remain on the glassware).
+During the “Purpose” fact-finding stage, the analytical grade would have been determined (the degree of cleanliness or the residual contamination which is allowed to remain on the glassware).
 The analytical grade desired dictates what features are needed in the laboratory glassware washer.
-Ensure that you choose a laboratory glassware washer than will meet your analytical grade, for now and for future requirements.
+Ensure that you choose a laboratory glassware washer that will meet your analytical grade, for now, and for future requirements.

 To achieve excellent cleaning results combined with the efficient use of resources, it is important that the laboratory glassware washer is equipped with state-of-the-art mechanical components and innovative features which allow for sufficient settings and programming capabilities.
 For example, the circulation pump is the heart of every glassware washer; a standard circulation pump operates at the same speed no matter how much cleaning power is needed.
 A variable speed pump on the other hand automatically adjusts to the different program stages and needs, which allows for optimum cleaning results while also reducing water and energy consumption.
 An overall improved water efficiency when using laboratory glassware washers automatically results in an optimized use of cleaning agents which are required in the cleaning process.
 Since cleaning agents are a recurring cost factor, it is important to look at ways to reduce the consumption to save money throughout the lifetime of the equipment.